rehierl/html-outliner-spec/implementation-overview.md

 referenced section.
 Note also, that the starting sectioning element can not be associated with a parent section because such a section would require a `startingElement` that is located outside of the current subtree.
-Hence, the starting element and any node outside of the current subtree will be the only nodes whose `parentSection` property will hold a null reference.
+Hence, the starting element, and any node outside of the current subtree, will be the only nodes whose `parentSection` property will hold a null reference.
 Because of that, these nodes can not be considered to be inner nodes of any section.